 In part it comes down to where you live.
 In Europe it’s widely referred to as marzipan whereas here in North American the term almond paste is more common.
 However there is also a difference in consistency resulting from a different ratio of almonds to sugar.

-Almond paste is softer and is used in baked goods either as a filling, such as for pastries and tarts, or is incorporated into the pastry or cake batter.
+Almond paste is softer, made with a higher ratio of almonds to sugar, and is used in baked goods either as a filling, such as for pastries and tarts, or is incorporated into the pastry or cake batter.
 Almond paste usually includes almond extract.

-Marzipan is firmer so it can be shaped and molded and is used for making candies/chocolates or as fondant for cakes.
-Marzipan traditionally includes rose water.
+Marzipan is firmer, made with a higher ratio of sugar to almonds, so it can be shaped and molded and used for making candies/chocolates or as fondant for cakes.
+It also traditionally includes rose water.

-To adjust this recipe according to what you’re using it for, follow this recipe as instructed for making almond paste (I still include the rose water because it tastes amazing and it’s what I’m used to being from Germany and growing up with German marzipan), or if you’re making marzipan add an extra 1/4 cup or more of ground almonds until you reach a firmer consistency (one that you can roll out with a rolling pin without it sticking).
+To adjust this recipe according to what you’re using it for, follow this recipe as instructed to make almond paste (I still include the rose water because it tastes amazing and it’s what I’m used to being from Germany where it’s commonly included), or if you’re making marzipan add an extra 1/4 cup or more of sugar until you reach a firmer consistency (one that you can roll out with a rolling pin without it sticking).

 Let’s get started!